Willie Smith (offensive tackle, born 1986): Professional career

-Washington Redskins
+Washington Redskins (first stint)

-2011 season

 On July 28, 2011, the Washington Redskins signed Smith as an undrafted free agent.
 Due to the suspension of Trent Williams, he played his first professional game in Week 14 of the 2011 season, rotating the left tackle position with Sean Locklear.
 In Week 15 against the New York Giants, Smith would start his first game instead of Locklear.

 He continued to start as the left tackle for the rest of the 2011 season.

 Smith has received praise for his ability to defend against elite pass rushers Jason Pierre-Paul, Jared Allen, and Trent Cole, despite being a rookie.

-2012 season

 During training camp in 2012, Smith split snaps at right tackle with Tyler Polumbus and Maurice Hurt after Jammal Brown was placed on the physically unable to perform (PUP) list.
 He was released on August 31, 2012 for final cuts before the start of the 2012 season.